 But then the world is as strange as it gets and he ends up sending it to you.
 For free.
 On agreement that you have one week to do something with it.

-You write something, anything you think of: money, girls, money, girls, girls.
+You write something, anything you think of: sex, parties, girls, make it all rhyme.
 You call it “Baby Mama,” even though you suspect it’s not very good.

 But Chuka likes it, says it’s flat but likes it still.
 “When you really think of it,” he says, “Nigerians suffer too much from the government to listen to heavy philosophy and anything not trash and good beats.”
 But he isn’t sure what to do with it, afraid that if it comes out someone might rip off it.
 Still, he starts playing it in clubs, starts giving other DJs to play it.
 You hover around night clubs hoping a few people will like it.
 A month passes before you hear from Chuka.